 Our School Direct programme offers you an initial teacher education opportunity of outstanding quality, training as part of an inspirational learning community on a journey to achieve a national reputation for excellence in teaching and learning.

 Applications for School Direct are made on-line via UCAS.
-Applications may be submitted from late October.
+Applications may be submitted from October 2018.

 For secondary School Direct courses, please contact the White Rose Alliance.